Impaired driving charges are the same regardless of the substance causing the impairment, whether they be drugs or alcohol.

 Drivers, especially young drivers, need to be aware that other causes of impairment (illicit drugs, prescription drugs, recreational drugs, over-the-counter drugs and fatigue) can impair one’s ability to operate a vehicle safely and police have the tools to assist in the detection of drug-impaired drivers.

-- Expanded zero tolerance for drivers in the Graduated Driver Licensing (GDL) program.
+- As of April 9, 2018 there will be expanded zero tolerance for drivers in the Graduated Driver Licensing (GDL) program.
 In addition to zero tolerance for alcohol, there will be zero tolerance for cannabis, cannabis/alcohol combination and illegal drugs in the blood stream.

 - An immediate 90-day, fixed-term licence suspension for drivers who meet the criteria to be charged for impaired driving under the Criminal Code of Canada, followed by participation in a one-year provincial ignition interlock program.
-Drivers who do not participate will remain suspended for the year.
-This replaces the previous sanction that suspended a driver's licence until the outcome of criminal court proceedings.
+Drivers who choose not to participate in the ignition interlock program will remain suspended for their interlock term.

-To find out more about proposed changes to Alberta’s Traffic Safety Act visit Alberta.ca
+To find out more about changes to Alberta’s Traffic Safety Act visit Alberta.ca